isomerpages/mse/news/Committee-of-supply/_posts/2021-03-04-speech-by-mos-desmond-tan.md

 44 SFA launched the SG Fresh Produce logo in 2020 to facilitate consumers in identifying local produce.
 A new &quot;Clean &amp; Green&quot; standard for urban farms will be introduced this year, as a mark of assurance that the produce is free from synthetic pesticides and grown in a clean farming environment using resource-efficient and sustainable practices.

-45 **[Update]** SFA will pilot two projects recommended by the Citizens&#39; Workgroup, where hospitals feature local produce in new mothers&#39; first meal after delivery, and wet markets make it easier for consumers to identify local produce at the stalls.
+45 SFA will pilot two projects recommended by the Citizens&#39; Workgroup, where hospitals feature local produce in new mothers&#39; first meal after delivery, and wet markets make it easier for consumers to identify local produce at the stalls.

 46 While most farms produce for the domestic market, SFA and ESG are also assisting them to secure greater market access overseas.